Considerations for allied health student placements in Aboriginal and Torres Strait Islander Communities and Health

-- Clinical educators can be concerned that the importance of the right attitude, values and personal qualities are often emphasised within an Aboriginal and Torres Strait Islander context.
+- Clinical educators can be concerned that the importance of the right attitude, values and personal qualities are often emphasised within an Aboriginal and Torres Strait Islander practice context.
 The clinical situation needs flexibility, patience, a degree of informality and an essential respect for First Peoples.
 The student supervisor might be concerned about what to do if the student does not seem ‘to fit’.
 They might be concerned about how to modify these personal attributes if change is needed.

-- Attendance is often inconsistent within Aboriginal and Torres Strait Islander contexts - clinical educators might be uncomfortable about guaranteeing students on placement that they will accrue enough of the ‘clinical practice hours’ required for accreditation.
+- Attendance is often inconsistent within Aboriginal and Torres Strait Islander practice contexts - student supervisors might be uncomfortable about guaranteeing students on placement that they will accrue enough of the ‘clinical practice hours’ required for accreditation.

 - All of the factors relating to working within a rural or remote setting may also be relevant.

-Tackling the challenges of clinical education placements working with Aboriginal and Torres Strait Islander people
+Tackling the challenges of clinical education placements working with Aboriginal and Torres Strait Islander peoples

-It has been suggested that placements in Aboriginal and Torres Strait Islander contexts should always be based on the principle that they are ‘a privilege and not a right’ (Whitford, Taylor & Thomas, 2013, p.340).
-The clinical supervisor needs to consider the relevance and possible impact of these challenging factors carefully.
-Some of these challenges might simply need to be accepted as inevitable, but worth tackling, to achieve the benefits of providing clinical education placements.
+It has been suggested that placements in Aboriginal and Torres Strait Islander practice contexts should always be based on the principle that they are ‘a privilege and not a right’ (Whitford, Taylor & Thomas, 2013, p.340).
+The student supervisor needs to consider the relevance and possible impact of these challenging factors carefully.
+Some of these challenges might simply need to be accepted as inevitable, but worth tackling, to achieve the benefits of providing allied health student placements.
 However, many of the challenges can be eased by: